thomaslener/evecws/readme.md

 [3] Adjust config.ini with database credentials
     and Corp API Key (must have Wallet permissions).

-[4] Test is everything works as expected by manually executing evecws.php and evecws_daily.php.
+[4] Test if everything works as expected by manually executing evecws.php and evecws_daily.php.
     As soon as the script tells you the data is stored in the database, have a look at it to check entries.

 [5] Now set up a cronjob with desired frequency to execute 'evecws.php'